What Every Nurse Should Know About COVID-19 Vaccines

 It can take up to two weeks to develop full immunity after vaccination.
 Scientists are determining if a vaccinated person can still carry or transmit the virus.
 You should continue to follow all safety guidelines until herd immunity is achieved.

-Find and share reliable vaccine resources
+Find and share reliable resources

 One of your responsibilities as a nurse is to always use dependable sources.
 Don’t share any information about COVID-19 or vaccinations from general websites.
 Stick with science-based organizations that provide accurate data that is updated on a regular basis.
 Content should well-researched and peer-reviewed.